-The vast majority of the Library's books are now available online as eBooks; see below for some key titles in Theology.
-You can search for both print and eBooks using UR Library Search; see How to search UR Library Search for guidance on this.
+The majority of the Library's books are now available online as eBooks.
+You can search for both print and online using UR Library Search.

 Most print books in Theology can be found on the first floor of the Library at the following Shelfmark locations (also known as a Call Number).